secured lock Secured with SHA-256 Encryption

 Teen Drinking and Driving

-In 26 states and D.C., under-21 alcohol-impaired driving fatalities per 100k population were at or below the national average of 1.2 deaths per 100k population.
-Thankfully, Tennessee is one of those 26 states with an average of .6 deaths per 100k population.
+Allowing an inexperienced teenage driver to consume alcohol and drive creates a dangerous situation.
+In 26 states and D.C., under-21 alcohol-impaired driving fatalities per 100k population were at or below the national average of 1.2 deaths.

 Tennessee DUI Arrest for Teens